liquidcarbon/dockerflask2fa/README.md

 *Note*: At the time of writing (September 2020), standard Docker Desktop did not have the `docker ecs` feature and [Docker Desktop Edge (2.3.3.0)](https://www.docker.com/blog/from-docker-straight-to-aws/) was required.
+You can use regular edition now: https://docs.docker.com/engine/context/ecs-integration/

 ## Development in a local Docker container